ajloveslily14/discord_lua_selfbot/README.md

-# Discord selfbot build with Lua and discordia.
+# Discord selfbot built with Lua and discordia.

 ## Installation